yumouwei/hbtepLib/readme.md

 You need to create a preferences.py file in the hbtep directory and populate it correctly if you want to use this code locally on your computer.
 Check out the instructions above.

+## Tips for Spyder

+I like Spyder for my pthon IDE for two reasons.
+1) It has tab-auto-complete of the library and sublibraries which make finding the function you want very easy.
+2) It has the object inspector (now called Help) which will instantly show any documentation (instructions) associated with any command you are writing.
+In my code base, I've documented a lot (but not all) of the functions in order to make them easier to use.
+To make use of this second feature, I recommend going to Preferences -> Help and selecting "Automatic connections" for both "editor" and IPython-Console"